Arvind-Srinivasan/Verilog-Projects/README.md

 # Verilog Projects
-A variety of projects using a [FOSS Verilog toolchain](https://symbiflow.github.io) for [Lattice iCE40](http://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40) FPGAs on the [Alchitry Cu](https://alchitry.com/boards/cu)
+A variety of projects using a FOSS Verilog toolchain for Lattice iCE40 FPGAs on the Alchitry Cu.

 ## FOSS Software Toolchain
 * [Verilator](https://www.veripool.org/wiki/verilator)